lakshmankumar12/languageNotes/go_notes.md

 * interfaces are comparable (==) if the underlying type is comparable or if both are nil.
   Otherwise, comparing uncomparable types causes runtime panic.
 (So this is not caught at compile time)
 * convention - if there is only method, the interface name typicall ends in er.
 Eg: Matcher
+* idomatic go is to name the interface with a `-er` suffix.

 c-equivalent of `void*` is `interface{}`
 There is now a